The new-look Knicks are incorporating stars and taking the next step — unlike the Sixers

 “The thought is there.
 We’ve just got to put the execution and effort there.”

-Pacers coach Rick Carlisle anticipated Friday’s environment inside The Garden to inching as close to a playoff Game 7 as possible on the regular season’s third night.
+Pacers coach Rick Carlisle anticipated that Friday’s environment inside the Garden would be as close to a playoff Game 7 as possible on the regular season’s third night.
 As fans milled around the main concourse less than an hour before tipoff, one screamed, “It’s payback time!”

-The result: A balanced shellacking by the Knicks, with four players scoring at least 20 points.
+The result: a balanced shellacking by the Knicks, in which four players scored at least 20 points.

-Some of it looked like last season, such as Brunson erupting after weaving through defenders for a falling finish through contact, and Hart grabbing 10 rebounds.
+Some of it looked like last season, like Brunson erupting after weaving through defenders for a falling finish through contact and Hart grabbing 10 rebounds along with his 20 points.
 But it also showcased those newcomers.

-The crowd egged on Towns (21 points, 15 rebounds) as he backed down Myles Turner for an early inside conversion, before banging home a three-pointer and shimmying just before halftime.
-Bridges, whose tweaked shot form drew intense scrutiny following a rough preseason, found offensive rhythm with a blend of midrange jumpers and three-pointers on an efficient 8-for-12 night that also included five assists.
-The rangy Bridges also helped hold Pacers All-NBA point guard Tyrese Haliburton scoreless on 0-of-8 from the floor and 0-for-7 from three-point range.
+The crowd egged on Towns (21 points, 15 rebounds) as he backed down Myles Turner for an early inside conversion — and later when he hit a three-pointer and shimmied just before halftime.
+Bridges, whose tweaked shot form drew intense scrutiny following a rough preseason, found offensive rhythm with a blend of midrange jumpers and three-pointers on an efficient 8-for-12 night that included five assists.
+The rangy Bridges also helped hold Pacers All-NBA point guard Tyrese Haliburton scoreless on 0-of-8 shooting from the floor, including 0-for-7 from three-point range.

 “We [were] playing hard,” Bridges said.
 “I think we [were] flying around more, and we [were] pressing into the ball more.
 We just came out not aggressive the first game, so Coach got on us, and that’s what we brought the next game.”